Jon Coghill

-Jon Coghill (born 26 August 1971) is an Australian drummer best known for his work with Australian rock band, Powderfinger, although he has also toured with Regurgitator.
-Coghill replaced Powderfinger's original drummer Steven Bishop in 1991 when Bishop wanted to pursue further studies.
+Jon Coghill (born 26 August 1971) is an Australian drummer best known for his work with the rock band Powderfinger, although he has also toured with Regurgitator.
+Coghill replaced Powderfinger's original drummer, Steven Bishop, in 1991.
 At this time, Powderfinger had not made any recordings, and as such, Coghill has been the group's drummer for all of their releases.

 Biography

 Coghill attended Nambour State High School in Nambour, Queensland where his father was a Physics teacher, graduating in 1988.
 While in high school, Coghill's ambitions were not directed towards music, as he expressed an interest in football or surfing.
 Upon graduating, he moved to Queensland's state capital Brisbane and began studying Botany at the University of Queensland, however was interested in the Brisbane local music scene.
 Before long, Coghill had begun playing drums for local bands including side project Shock Fungus.

 Coghill met Powderfinger when he attended one of their practice sessions and joked with the band, introducing himself as a drummer.
 Two years later, when Steven Bishop left the band, guitarist Ian Haug recognised Coghill at an audition, and signed him at that point.
 Previously, Coghill had been rejected in an audition for Custard.
 Jon spent about six months playing alongside Scott Coleman and Marc Zande in the Brisbane grunge band, Gland, before committing full-time to Powderfinger in early 1992.
 In December 1997, Coghill took a brief break from Powderfinger and toured with Regurgitator.
 Drummer Ross McLennan of Far Out Corporation and later from The Predators, took Coghill's place for a Powderfinger performance on 19 December.